sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 # Rewind the clocks to Windows 3.1

-In 1992 with Windows 3.1 we had this thing non-preemptive multitasking.
+In 1992 with Windows 3.1 we had this thing non-preemptive multitasking, i.e. "Cooperative Multitasking".
+Cooperation is a funny term, it should actually be "Programmer Controlled Multitasking" because you don't have to be cooperative if yo don't want to :)
 There was an event loop that was controlled by the Windows system.
 You got message and you did work on those messages.
 We repeated the rules: don't do any long computations, and if you have to do that, break it up into a state machine that is then driven by messages.
 And most of all don't crash, because you will make users very unhappy.